verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Wow!
 A completely candid shot of me reading a book.
 - [ ] I don't know how to be anything else
 - [ ] "the place in which i'll fit will not exist until i make it." -James Baldwin
+- [ ] Is that all your imagination is capable of?